logar16/ScavengerWorld/README.md

 | Attack  | GUID of object to attack                                      |

 A note on giving, it can be used to give to units that don't necessarily want the item (I don't have a good mechanism for them deciding if they want the item in that same "turn").
+This could be fun if units give bad gifts (items that do damage to the wielder or low-grade food)
 Giving is also how the unit can drop off food into the food storage area.
+Giving when there is nothing to give to results in a drop.

+If the unit is holding an item, the item can influence whatever action the unit takes for better or for worse.

 ## TODOs